Prateek-845/QuestFinder/README.md

 # QuestFinder

 QuestFinder is a web application for exploring and recommending classic and retro video games using Amazon review data.
-The system predicts top-rated games, generates personalized recommendations for each user, and suggests similar games based on title search.
+The system predicts top rated games, generates personalized recommendations for each user, and suggests similar games based on title search.

 ---